yaritaft/minesweeper_tsed/README.md

 ### Security
 Security things that can be improved.

 Passwords are not being stored.
-It is being stored the hash of a password + randomsalt (10 rounds).
+It is being stored the hash of a password + random salt (10 rounds).
 Then when the user try to log in the only thing checked is that the hash applying the same function is the same.

 - JWT and sessions must be implemented to improve the authorizations.
 Also cognito would be useful to avoid storing the password in the database.
 - Token expiration also can be applied by using cognito.